Updated 29th April 2022

 3. Add your tracking ID to Shopify & enable Ecommerce

 Open a new tab or window then go to the Shopify dashboard and open the “Preferences” tab.

-You need to add your Google Analytics tracking ID (example – UA-00000000-0) in the “Google Analytics account” field.
+You need to add your Google Analytics Tracking ID (example – UA-00000000-0) to the Shopify “Google Analytics account” field shown below.
 Your universal ID always begins with UA.

 Then tick the “Use enhanced ecommerce” setting and click save.

 - In this step, you need to return to the Admin screen of your Google Analytics console and click on “Ecommerce Settings”.

 - This step is very straightforward and you only need to move the slider from “Off” to “On,” and then save your settings.

 After completing this step, you can go back to step 2 and enable the “Use Enhanced Ecommerce” box under your tracking ID.